Frontrider/Godle-Publish/README.md

 godlePublish{
     create("scene browser"){
-        //set the id only if you have one. id.set("1070")
+        //set the id only if you have one already. id.set("1070")
         description = """
             Lets you view scenes inside the folder "assets/components", in a list, then add them to your current scene when you need it to make level editing easier. (not limited to levels alone, but that is the primary intention of the addon)